-After nearly 30 years on The Kevin & Bean Show, Gene "Bean" Baxter signed off from his final show on KROQ Thursday morning with the help of in-studio guests and show alumni Adam Carolla and Jimmy Kimmel.
+After nearly 30 years on The Kevin & Bean Show, Gene "Bean" Baxter signed off from his final show on KROQ this morning with the help of in-studio guests and former morning show alumni Adam Carolla and Jimmy Kimmel.
 The show was filled with memories and stories from the last 30 years, plus surprise calls from some very special guests.

 Then, on the other line, Dave Grohl of the Foo Fighters called in to give his best wishes.
-A frequent guest on Kevin & Bean and KROQ, Grohl wanted to congratulate Bean and profess his longtime love of the show.
+Grohl, a frequent guest on Kevin & Bean and KROQ, wanted to congratulate Bean and profess his longtime love of the show.
 "You feel like friends," Grohl said as he thanked Bean, "You're gonna be missed my friend."
+Watch the guys chat with Dave below.

 As the show began to approach its close, and after spending over two hours in the studio, it was time for Adam and Jimmy to say their goodbyes too.
 They both got emotional as they voiced their love and appreciation to both Kevin and Bean for giving them their starts on KROQ.